aristanetworks/avd/docs/user-manual/avd-aap.md

 We have everything we need to run our job template now.

 !!! note
     This guide leverages the `cv_deploy` role for provisioning through CV.
 The `cv_deploy` role requires additional options and tokens to be generated.
 Please see the `cv_deploy` role [documentation](../../ansible_collections/arista/avd/roles/cv_deploy/README.md) for the most up-to-date settings.
-We also set `cv_change_control` to `true`, the default it `false`.
+We also set `cv_run_change_control` to `true`, the default is `false`.
 This allows the change control to be executed automatically.

 === "Templates Run"